Dominion Energy, Inc. (NYSE:D) Stake Raised by Crossmark Global Holdings Inc.

 Crossmark Global Holdings Inc. boosted its holdings in Dominion Energy, Inc. (NYSE:D – Get Rating) by 2.1% during the 3rd quarter, Holdings Channel.com reports.
 The fund owned 42,387 shares of the utilities provider’s stock after purchasing an additional 882 shares during the quarter.
 Crossmark Global Holdings Inc.’s holdings in Dominion Energy were worth $2,930,000 at the end of the most recent reporting period.

 Several other hedge funds and other institutional investors have also recently bought and sold shares of the business.
 Hartline Investment Corp bought a new stake in Dominion Energy in the third quarter worth about $312,000.
-Kestra Advisory Services LLC raised its position in Dominion Energy by 4.5% in the third quarter.
-Kestra Advisory Services LLC now owns 102,065 shares of the utilities provider’s stock worth $7,054,000 after acquiring an additional 4,385 shares in the last quarter.
-Highview Capital Management LLC DE raised its position in Dominion Energy by 2.1% in the third quarter.
-Highview Capital Management LLC DE now owns 13,485 shares of the utilities provider’s stock worth $932,000 after acquiring an additional 276 shares in the last quarter.
-Horan Capital Advisors LLC. raised its position in Dominion Energy by 2.8% in the third quarter.
-Horan Capital Advisors LLC. now owns 23,257 shares of the utilities provider’s stock worth $1,607,000 after acquiring an additional 625 shares in the last quarter.
+Kestra Advisory Services LLC raised its holdings in Dominion Energy by 4.5% during the 3rd quarter.
+Kestra Advisory Services LLC now owns 102,065 shares of the utilities provider’s stock worth $7,054,000 after buying an additional 4,385 shares during the period.
+Highview Capital Management LLC DE raised its holdings in Dominion Energy by 2.1% during the 3rd quarter.
+Highview Capital Management LLC DE now owns 13,485 shares of the utilities provider’s stock worth $932,000 after buying an additional 276 shares during the period.
+Horan Capital Advisors LLC. raised its holdings in Dominion Energy by 2.8% during the 3rd quarter.
+Horan Capital Advisors LLC. now owns 23,257 shares of the utilities provider’s stock worth $1,607,000 after buying an additional 625 shares during the period.
 Finally, Parkside Financial Bank & Trust raised its holdings in Dominion Energy by 22.3% during the 3rd quarter.
 Parkside Financial Bank & Trust now owns 1,381 shares of the utilities provider’s stock worth $95,000 after buying an additional 252 shares during the period.
 70.30% of the stock is currently owned by institutional investors.

 Wall Street Analysts Forecast Growth

 Several analysts have issued reports on the company.
+Morgan Stanley boosted their price objective on Dominion Energy from $72.00 to $77.00 and gave the stock an “equal weight” rating in a report on Friday, November 11th.
+TheStreet downgraded Dominion Energy from a “b-” rating to a “c+” rating in a report on Thursday, October 6th.
 Seaport Res Ptn restated a “neutral” rating on shares of Dominion Energy in a report on Thursday, October 6th.
-UBS Group cut their price objective on Dominion Energy from $73.00 to $63.00 and set a “neutral” rating on the stock in a report on Tuesday, December 6th.
-BMO Capital Markets boosted their price objective on Dominion Energy from $72.00 to $76.00 and gave the stock an “outperform” rating in a report on Monday, November 7th.
-Bank of America downgraded Dominion Energy from a “buy” rating to an “underperform” rating and cut their price objective for the stock from $94.00 to $59.00 in a report on Wednesday, November 9th.
-Finally, Mizuho cut their price objective on Dominion Energy from $81.00 to $71.00 and set a “neutral” rating on the stock in a report on Thursday, October 6th.
+Mizuho lowered their target price on Dominion Energy from $81.00 to $71.00 and set a “neutral” rating on the stock in a research note on Thursday, October 6th.
+Finally, Maxim Group began coverage on Dominion Energy in a research note on Friday, November 4th.
+They set a “hold” rating on the stock.
 One investment analyst has rated the stock with a sell rating, twelve have assigned a hold rating and two have issued a buy rating to the company.
 According to data from MarketBeat, the stock currently has a consensus rating of “Hold” and an average target price of $72.25.

 Dominion Energy Trading Down 0.6 %